ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 It will read in `Tuples` from an external source and can be either reliable or unreliable.

 Reliable just means that when something goes wrong within your stream processing, the spout can replay the `Tuple`.
-While an unrealiable Spout will go for the good old fire-and-forget approach.
+While an unreliable spout will go for the good old fire-and-forget approach.

-Spouts can also emmit to more then 1 stream.
+Spouts can also emmit to more than one stream.

-Spouts will generate `Tuples`, a `Tuple` is the main data structure within Storm.
+Spouts will generate `Tuples`, the main data structure within Storm.
-A Tuple is a named list of values, where a value can be of any type.
+A `Tuple` is a named list of values, where a value can be of any type.
-It is however important that Storm will serialize all the values within a Tuple, so for a more exotic type you will need to implement a serializer yourselves.
+It is however important that Storm will serialize all the values within a `Tuple`, so for a more exotic type you will need to implement a serializer yourself.

 `Bolts` do all the processing of your streams.
 A `Bolt` can send out to more then 1 stream.
 It is also possible to define a Stream Grouping on your Bolts allowing you to tailor the distribution of your workload over the various Bolts of your Storm topology.

-Multiple instances of a Bolt will run as tasks.
+Multiple instances of a `Bolt` will run as tasks.

 You have the following Stream Groupings:
 * Shuffle Grouping: completely random
-* Fields Grouping: based on the value of certain fields, storm will make sure that all the Tuples with the same "key" will be processed by the same Bolt, handy for word counts for example - great business value.
+* Fields Grouping: based on the value of certain fields, Storm will make sure that all the `Tuples` with the same "key" will be processed by the same `Bolt`, handy for word counts for example - great business value
-* Partial Key Grouping: pretty similar to fields grouping, but with some extra load balancing.
+* Partial Key Grouping: pretty similar to fields grouping, but with some extra load balancing
-* All grouping: the entire stream will go to all the tasks of a Bolt, use this with care.
+* All grouping: the entire stream will go to all the tasks of a `Bolt`, use this with care
-* None Grouping: implies that you don't care how it gets processed - which corresponds with a shuffle grouping.
+* None Grouping: implies that you don't care how it gets processed - which corresponds with a shuffle grouping
-* Direct Grouping: here the producer of the Tuple will decide which task of the Bolt will receive the Tuple for processing.
+* Direct Grouping: here the producer of the `Tuple` will decide which task of the `Bolt` will receive the `Tuple` for processing
-* Local or Shuffle Grouping: this will also take a look at the worker processes running the Bolts tasks, this in order to make the flow somewhat more efficient.
+* Local or Shuffle Grouping: this will also take a look at the worker processes running the `Bolt`'s tasks, this in order to make the flow somewhat more efficient.

-Now lets get started with some code.
+Now let's get started with some code.

 First take in some necessary dependencies:
 ``` java